Students from Outside Canada

 Fees and Financial Aid

-and are proud to offer top quality education at the lowest tuition of all the accredited naturopathic schools in North America.
+We are proud to offer our leading naturopathic education at the lowest tuition of all the accredited naturopathic schools in North America.

 Includes NSA extended health and dental plan, CAND membership, NSA fee and estimated cost of books.

 Can I remain in Canada after I graduate?

 Transcripts for students who have studied outside of North America

 For further information, please contact the admissions and student services department at 1 (866) 241-2266 ext.
 245 or firstname.lastname@example.org.